2026 CONFERENCE

 It is indisputable that technological advancements are ubiquitous components of our day-to-day lives—whether it be the appliances we use to clean, the smartphones we use to communicate, the vehicles we use to travel, or beyond.
 However, as artificial intelligence programs become more autonomous and computers become more powerful, we begin to question whether the unabated advance of technology is truly for the better.
 Importantly, all of these advances occur against the backdrop of rapid environmental change, much of which is catalyzed by these very progressions.
 The increase in surveillance also presents a key issue, pushing us to consider the tradeoff between public safety and personal privacy.
 Finally, the growth of AI throws another wrinkle into the narrative, exacerbating each of the aforementioned issues.

-Our goal is to explore the potential harms of technological advancement and challenge the dominant ideology that the trek towards modernity necessitates incessant innovation.
-Through insightful speakers, panels, activities, and site visits, this conference will tackle these questions head on, providing a space for discussion, disagreement, and learning for delegates.
-Join us for our 23rd annual conference, Encoded Oppression: Challenging Technological Dominion, from February 20-22, 2026.
+Our goal was to explore the potential harms of technological advancement and challenge the dominant ideology that the trek towards modernity necessitates incessant innovation.
+Through insightful speakers, panels, activities, and site visits, this conference tackled these questions head on, providing a space for discussion, disagreement, and learning for delegates.
+Our 23rd annual conference, Encoded Oppression: Challenging Technological Dominion, took place from February 20-22, 2026.